mfikes/bocko/README.md

         (recur x' y' vx' vy')))))
 ```

-This, on the other hand, illustrates contention / interfernece with the color being used for plotting.
+This, on the other hand, illustrates contention / interference with the color being used for plotting.

 ```clojure
 (do